TheUnishark/ExampleColorPlugin/README.md

 ## Build the plugin
 1. Set the environment variable `BPDIR` to your Broke Protocol directory (or change every `$(BPDIR)` instances to your BP directory path in the csproj file).
+2. Make sure to have `!ColorSystem.dll` in your BP plugins folder
-2. Build the project using any IDE.
+3. Build the project using any IDE.
-3. The plugin should be automatically copied to your BP Plugins directory.
+4. The plugin should be automatically copied to your BP Plugins directory.